tosterabgx/hotdog-game/README.md

 ## Installation & Usage

 > [!IMPORTANT]
-> Python 3.12 or else is required
+> Python 3.12 or less is required

 1. Clone the repo
    ```sh